 Skip to main content

-How does Juni protect your funds?
+How does Juni protect my funds?

 How is your e-money protected at Juni?

-How is safeguarding different from the FSCS or DGS protection given by banks?
+How is safeguarding different from bank protection?

 See Juni’s Swedish e-money licence here.